-What Factors Affect Quadriplegia Recovery Outlook?
+What Factors Affect Quadriplegic Recovery?

 The recovery outcomes of every spinal cord injury will vary based on the completeness of injury and how aggressively recovery is pursued.

-Severity of Injury
+1. Severity of Injury

 The more weakness or paralysis, the more functions will need to be recovered.
-As long as the injury is incomplete (the spinal cord is not severed all the way through), recovery is possible.
+As long as the injury is incomplete (the spinal cord is not severed all the way through), motor recovery to some degree is possible.

 SCI patients with less severe quadriplegia may be able to move their arms and hands with weakness, while those with more severe quadriplegia may not be able to move their arms at all.

 The higher your level of injury, the more parts of your upper body will be affected.
 For example, a C4 SCI patient will experience paralysis from the shoulders down while a C8 SCI patient will be able to move their arms, with some impaired hand function.

 Physical therapy will use exercise to strengthen your muscles, improve range of motion, and build endurance.
-Individuals with incomplete quadriplegia may still be able to move parts of their legs or torso and will need physical therapy to improve those functions.
+Individuals with incomplete quadriplegia may be able to move certain parts of their arms, legs, or torso and will need physical therapy to improve those functions.

-Generally, the most recovery progress is seen within the first 6 to 12 months after injury.
+Generally, the most progress in recovery from quadriplegia is seen within the first 6 to 12 months after injury.
 This is because the central nervous system experiences an increased state of plasticity after injury.

 You might be in for a surprise if you experience spinal shock following your spinal cord injury.
 Spinal shock refers to the temporary loss of motor control, sensation, and reflexes below your level of injury.

 It’s important to consider spinal shock following a spinal cord injury because many people believe they have complete injuries due to the total loss of function; it isn’t until functions start to return that they find out it was spinal shock and that they actually have incomplete SCIs.

-Quadriplegia Recovery Stories
+Quadriplegic Recovery Stories

 Hayden’s Quadriplegia Recovery Story

 Hayden sustained a C4 spinal cord injury after getting tackled in a football game.
 He was paralyzed from his shoulders down and had to undergo surgery to stabilize his spinal cord.
 After three and a half months in an intensive rehabilitation program, he was able to walk again.

 Kedar’s Quadriplegia Recovery Story

 Kedar’s cervical spinal cord injury left him paralyzed from the chest down.
 The video above shows his rehabilitation progress over three years.

 He gradually transitions from using a wheelchair to standing, from standing to training on parallel bars, from parallel bars to using a walker, and from walker to elbow crutches.
 Slowly, he was weaned off assistive devices and learned to walk on his own.
 Kedar proves that even years after spinal cord injury, quadriplegic recovery is possible if you continue to diligently work for it.

-Understanding Spinal Cord Injury Recovery
+Understanding Quadriplegic Recovery After Spinal Cord Injury